utnet-org/utility/docs/architecture/gas/README.md

 By now, you probably wonder how we can know the time it takes to execute a transaction, given that validators use hardware of their choice.
 Getting these timings right is indeed a difficult problem.
-Or flipping the problem, assuming the timings are already known, then we must implement framework such that it guarantees to operate within the given time constraints.
+Or flipping the problem, assuming the timings are already known, then we must implement unc-infra.such that it guarantees to operate within the given time constraints.
 How we tackle this is the topic of this chapter.